 Introduction

 The emergence of critical and poststructuralist theories in the late 20th century has highlighted how scientific discourses, once considered ‘neutral’, are in fact constitutive of the realities they explore and contribute to define how people see the world (Foucault, 1969).
-While this understanding of science is not new (see, eg, Weber, 1919), this set of theories has led to a radical epistemological and ontological shift in how we think of knowledge production.
+While this understanding of science is not new (see, e.g, Weber, 1919), this set of theories has led to a radical epistemological and ontological shift in how we think of knowledge production.
 Without invalidating the idea of ‘science’, these theories have called for, and generated, a more refined understanding of scientific discourses as their upholders recognise, normalise and reflect upon the ways researchers’ positionalities and subjectivities are framed by power relationships (Harding, 1991).

 Historically, scholarly processes of knowledge production have been dominated by the privileged, often White, middle-class men based in the global North.
 The views of this small élite have disproportionately defined which issues are deemed worth researching and which onto-epistemological, theoretical and methodological approaches are deemed valid.
 Onto-epistemologies and theories are linked to embodied subjectivities (Motta and Bennett, 2018) and, indeed, under their pretence of neutrality, ‘universalist’ claims subsuming the neat separation of the researcher and the ‘outside world’ have been shown to err towards masculinist and postcolonialist standpoints (Delphy, 2010; Héritier, 1996, 2002).
 The effects of these pseudo-universal claims on processes of knowledge production are well-evidenced, from the construction of the global South and ethnic minority groups as a terrain for data collection (Connell, 2007) or high-risk medical experimentation (Skloot, 2010), to procedures considering the abled, male body as the default template for all bodies (Criado Perez, 2019).